mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 ```

 In a few lines I defined a grid world with the properties of our example.
 The policy is the optimal policy for a reward of -0.04 as we saw in the first post.
-Now it is time to reset the environment (move the robot to starting position) and using the `render()` method to display the world.
+Now, it is time to reset the environment (move the robot to starting position) and use the `render()` method to display the world.

 ```python
 #Reset the environment